 “It is He Who hath made you (His) agents, inheritors of the earth: He hath raised you in ranks, some above others: that He may try you in the gifts He hath given you: for thy Lord is quick in punishment: yet He is indeed Oft-forgiving, Most Merciful.”
 (Qur’an 6:165)

-This Islamic practice seems better than the Western industrial taker culture; however, does this harmony maintain the ecosystem, or have these communities only preserved interference?
-In Islamic towns, Nature serves the town.
-People in protected towns live separate from Nature.
-Such nonprogressive civilizations do fight a war with Nature but hit a temporary stalemate where life becomes a constant battle to patch up the wounds civilization keeps making on the Earth.
-Eventually, sustainable cultures become progressive when they break the stalemate and start beating Nature.
+Does this harmony sustain the ecosystem, or have these communities merely preserved a facade?
+In this system, Nature serves the town, and people in protected towns live separate from Nature.
+Such nonprogressive civilizations do fight a war with Nature, but hit a temporary stalemate where life becomes a constant battle to patch up the wounds civilization keeps making on the Earth.
+Sustainable cultures risk becoming progressive when they break the stalemate and start beating Nature.

-The idea of active maintenance allows progressives to claim that technology will one day maintain the ecosystem.
+The concept of active maintenance enables progressives to argue that technology will ultimately sustain the ecosystem.
 Recycling would reduce the number of resources we need to harvest, and supposedly, this would create a culture in balance with Nature.
 It sounds good; it also traps us.
 Civilization found a new way to keep going while people become slaves to the recycling bin.
-Industrial civilization will continue to grow as it develops new ways to cultivate renewable resources, and people will lose more contact with Nature as our lives get absorbed by a cultivated imitation of ecosystems.
+Industrial civilization will continue to grow as it develops new ways to cultivate renewable resources, and people will lose more contact with Nature as their lives become increasingly absorbed by a cultivated imitation of ecosystems.
 Our forager ancestors maintained Nature by letting it grow on its own, and their culture was part of Nature’s balance, not over it.
 Such a proper earthling culture might not be possible in this age of agriculture.

 Pain happens when we step over the limit.
 This warning means something has gone wrong, and you should do something else.
-The civilized feel pain when things go wrong, yet they fail to realize the pain warns them to stop progress.
-Instead, they continue to follow progressive goals, thinking they will do better next time, trying to touch what should never be touched, adding more changes, and breaking farther out of our natural limits.
+The civilized feel pain when things go wrong, yet they fail to realize the pain warns them to stop progressing.
+Instead, they continue to pursue progressive goals, thinking they will do better next time, trying to reach what should never be reached, introducing more changes, and pushing farther beyond our natural limits.
 We doomed ourselves to chase the false promises of progress.
 Great expectations made the world unfit for life, and great expectations made us unfit for Nature.
 This was a sin.

 Instead of worshiping imaginary gods, let us learn to value something real.
 The haters of life will make everything dead because civilization cannot leave anything alone.
 Let us leave a part of Nature alone.
 By saving a part of Nature, you save a piece of yourself.
 The Sacred Grove also grows inside you.
 Usually, the word grove refers to a small area of trees.
 We can use the word grove to refer to a lot more.
 Even a natural desert has value.